-- Parent will be notified.

-- Short term removal from class.

-- Third infraction for same offense constitutes defiance.
+- Parentwill be notified. - Failure to serve will result in one day of ISS. - Third infraction for same offense constitutes defiance.

-Level 2: In School Suspension (ISS) - 6 full day assignments per year
+Level 2: In School Suspension (ISS) - 6 assignments per year

 - 1st offense 1 day of ISS

 - 2nd offense 2 days ISS

 - 3rd offense discipline is at discretion of assistant principal

 - Parent notification